Why do cats like to jump on counters?

 You can create makeshift perches and ledges on the cheap:

-- Put a throw (some are made especially for pets) on the back of a couch near a window.
+- Put a throw (some are made on the back of a couch near a window.

 - Clear some space on window sills.